Contextual MetaML: Syntax and Full Abstraction: Examples

 respectively.
 Then $M_1\approx M_2\approx M_3$, and they are incomparable to $M_4$.
 This is because the free variables inside $\mathbf{box}$ are bound by $\mathbf{box}$ and revealed to the context via the type of the term.
 They are not bound by the preceding lambda abstractions, and will not be $\alpha$-converted when we rename those lambda abstractions.
 For example, the trace

 belongs to $\Tr{M_1}$, $\Tr{M_2}$, and $\Tr{M_3}$, while the trace

 belongs to $\Tr{M_4}$. \end{example}

-Below we use the imperative power function by \citet{calcagnoClosedTypesSafe2003} to demonstrate our model's ability to reason about programs with effectful types.
-Here the transformed terms is not equivalent to the original term as computation related to $n$ has been brought forward.
+Below we use the imperative power function given by Calcagno et al. \cite{calcagnoClosedTypesSafe2003} to demonstrate our model's ability to reason about programs with effectful types.
+Here the transformed term is not equivalent to the original term as computation related to $n$ has been brought forward.
 However, the $\eta$-expansion of the transformed term is equivalent to the original term, so the transformation is faithful in the sense that it never gives different results. \begin{example}[Correctness of staging the imperative power function] Let $\power$ be the following term:

 Let $\powerstagedgen$ be the following term:

 Let $\powerstaged$ be the following term:

 Then $\powerstaged\lnapprox \power\approx \la nxy.\powerstaged\ n\ x\ y$. \end{example}